-Prisma: The Arcana of Materia Medica Illuminated — Similars and Parallels Between Substance and Remedy by FRANS VERMEULEN
+Prisma: The Arcana of Materia Medica Illuminated — (this old edition is out of print…link to new edition is below) by FRANS VERMEULEN

-This book is Out of Stock.
-We highly recommend the newest edition of this book called Prisma Reference!
+This book is Out of Print…but we happen to have ONE copy remaining.
+We also highly recommend the newest edition of this book called Prisma Reference!
 You can see details for this title HERE.

 This 1,400+ page book will become one of the standard reference materia medica available!
 Written by a highly respected homeopath and author, this book presents a new higher standard for homeopathic materia medica.

 Prisma is Greek for “prism.”
 A Prism is a crystal structure, often triangular, that refracts light.
 Shine a beam of white light onto it and it becomes separated into a spectrum of colors.
 A Prism scintillates, it dances with a rainbow of colour.
 The idea is that the book contains information concentrated from many disciplines (white light) which is then expanded and explained and refracted into a vibrant spectrum of information.
 This book illuminates Materia Medica by delving into the very sources of each remedy, illuminating all of those deep secrets.
 (An Arcanum is a mystery, a profound secret!)

 HERE’S A GREAT QUOTE ABOUT THIS BOOK: